taurusilver7/spotify-2.0/README.md

 - To add nextAuth to a project, create a file `[...nextauth]` in `pages/api/auth` location.
 The file contains the dynamic route handler for NextAuth.js which also contain global nextauth configuration.
 - add the latest beta next-auth dependency and handle the authentication in [...nexthauth].
+- Add auth_url as a base directory (localhost:3000) on local machine.
+Change the domain to the vercel deployed url as the base directory once deployed.

 # Next.js + Tailwind CSS Example